TykTechnologies/tykctl/README.md

 # tykctl

+Tykctl is a WIP CLI.
-Tykctl is a cli that can be used to interact with all tyk components (tyk cloud,tyk gateway and tyk dashboard).
+The plan is to have one CLI to interact with all Tyk components and services, tyk cloud, tyk gateway, tyk dashboard for start.

+We decided to start with Tyk cloud, as such this is the only service `tykctl` supports at the moment.

-The cli is grouped into services.
+The CLI is grouped into services.
-For example to use the tyk cloud services you should prefix all your subcommands with: tykcli cloud <subcommand here>
+For example to use the tyk cloud options you should prefix all your subcommands with: `tykcli cloud <subcommand and arguments go here>`

+## Bianries

+## Build locally on your own

+## Tyk cloud usage

-## Commands and usage
+### Commands and usage

-### tyk cloud login - login  into the tyk cloud dashboard
+#### tyk cloud login - login  into the tyk cloud dashboard
 This command will login into your cloud account and set the token in your config file.

 Note: The token will only last for 30 minute you will need to login again after 30 minutes.